Data-Sci-2025/Steam-Reviews-Analysis/data_processing/1-data-cleanup.md

                 ))
 ```

-I’m doing some exploring using str_view to dive in and look at what I
+Using str_view and str_replace I’m cleaning up the review text so I can
-want to get rid of to begin some real analysis.
+conduct some real analysis.

-First - do I want to lowercase before tokenizing?
-I think yes but I have
-to recheck old homeworks to be sure.
-Definitely want to lowercase before
-looking at types and before doing tf-idf.

-- how do you make a set of word types in R anyway i don’t know

-Second - what to do with punctuation?
-I have to review previous work
-also.

 For the sake of processing text, I’m first removing any parenthesis
 included. it could be interesting what gets put in a parenthetical
-statement vs outside, but for pure analysis and vectorizing we don’t
+statement vs outside, but for pure analysis and vectorizing I don’t want
-want them.
+them.

-There are some included kind of html(?) tags like \[b\] and \[/b\] of
+There are some included kind of html(?) tags like \[b\] and \[/b\] or
 \[h1\] etc. I want to get rid of those too.

 Getting rid of /, sometimes it appears as word/word and others word /